J.D., Georgia State University College of Law (1996)

-Prior to becoming an attorney, Ms. Antonini worked as a social worker and as program director for the Catholic Archdiocese of Atlanta and the St. Vincent de Paul Society developing and providing services for Georgia’s indigent immigrant community.
+Prior to becoming an attorney, Antonini worked as a social worker and as program director for the Catholic Archdiocese of Atlanta and the St. Vincent de Paul Society developing and providing services for Georgia’s indigent immigrant community.
 She also created and conducted cultural sensitivity seminars for service providers and law enforcement personnel, as well as health, legal, and social seminars for the immigrant community.

-As an attorney, Ms. Antonini worked in the legal clinic of Catholic Social Services where she represented indigent immigrants in international human rights and immigration matters.
+As an attorney, Antonini worked in the legal clinic of Catholic Social Services where she represented indigent immigrants in international human rights and immigration matters.
 She is a partner in Antonini and Cohen Immigration Law Group.
-Ms. Antonini has participated as instructor and panelist in numerous legal workshops for attorneys and in many “know your rights” seminars for the immigrant community (including the Georgia Hispanic Chamber of Commerce’s Latino Law School, The State Bar of Georgia, The American Immigration Lawyers Association and the Institute of Continuing Legal Education).
+Antonini has participated as instructor and panelist in numerous legal workshops for attorneys and in many “know your rights” seminars for the immigrant community (including the Georgia Hispanic Chamber of Commerce’s Latino Law School, The State Bar of Georgia, The American Immigration Lawyers Association and the Institute of Continuing Legal Education).
 She is a co-founding member of the Georgia Hispanic Bar Association and served on its Board of Directors.
 She currently serves on the Board of Georgia Supreme Court Commission on Interpreters and Georgia Law Related Education Consortium.
 She is an active member of the American Immigration Lawyers Association and has served on the Board of its Atlanta Chapter.

-As a well-known community educator, Ms. Antonini has appeared in a variety of media programs such as CNN’s “Robin and Friends” and “From the Top”, NPR’s “Latin Beat,” “The Layman’s Lawyer,” and “Leyes Cotidianas.” – She is a constant and reliable source to Atlanta area newspapers who frequently publish her remarks about current immigrant issues and immigration policy.
-Ms. Antonini also hosted a weekly live “call-in” radio show where she answered questions about immigration law to a Spanish speaking audience.
-She also co-authored a high school textbook, Introduction to Georgia Law, used to teach youth and continuing education adults about the legal system.
+As a well-known community educator, Antonini has appeared in a variety of media programs such as CNN’s “Robin and Friends” and “From the Top”, NPR’s “Latin Beat,” “The Layman’s Lawyer,” and “Leyes Cotidianas.”
+She is a constant and reliable source to Atlanta area newspapers who frequently publish her remarks about current immigrant issues and immigration policy.
+Antonini also hosted a weekly live “call-in” radio show where she answered questions about immigration law to a Spanish speaking audience.
+She also co-wrote a high school textbook, Introduction to Georgia Law, used to teach youth and continuing education adults about the legal system.